severalnines/docs/user-guide/mysql/manage.rst

 	- Moves the file around between different subdirectories.

 * **Remove**
-	- Remove the script.
+	- Removes the script.

 * **Compile**
 	- Compiles the script.

 * **Compile and run**
-	- Compile and run the script.
+	- Compiles and runs the script.
 The output appears under *Message*, *Graph* or *Raw response* tab down below.
 	- The arrow next to the “Compile and Run” button allows us to change settings for a script and, for example, pass some arguments to the ``main()`` function.

 * **Schedule Advisor**